NimaN2D/telegram-mini-app-games-automation/README.md

     7. Tap one time in the game and then open the Developer Tools (`F12`) again.
 Go to the Network tab and look for a request named `auth-by-telegram-webapp`.
     8. From the payload of this request, copy the `initDataRaw` and `fingerprint` variables and set them in your `.env` file.

+   To obtain the `MUSK_EMPIRE_INIT_DATA` variable, follow these steps:

+    1. Open the Telegram web version in the Chrome browser on your desktop by navigating to [https://web.telegram.org/k](https://web.telegram.org/k) and log into your Telegram account.
+    2. Enter the Musk Empire bot by clicking on the link [@muskempire_bot](https://t.me/muskempire_bot).
+    3. Click on the "play" button to load the game.
+You will see a message indicating that the game can only be played on mobile.
+    4. Press `F12` on your keyboard to open the Chrome Developer Tools.
+Clear the Console by clicking on the icon that looks like a no-entry sign.
+    5. Copy and paste the following code into the Console and press Enter:
+        ```javascript
+        const iframe = document.getElementsByTagName('iframe')[0];
+        iframe.src = iframe.src.replace(/(tgWebAppPlatform=)[^&]+/, "$1android");
+        ```
+    6. After entering the code, you will be provided with a link.
+Copy this link and open it directly in your browser's address bar.
+    7. Tap one time in the game and then open the Developer Tools (`F12`) again.
+Go to the Network tab and look for a request named `auth`.
+    8. From the payload of this request, copy the `initData` variable and set it in your `.env` file.

 5. **Docker Setup:**
     ```bash